A - Z Guidance

 National organisations provide services to the whole of England, Wales, Scotland, or Northern Ireland (or any combination of these).

-We treat independent branches of national organisations as separate organisations.
+We can treat independent branches of national organisations as separate organisations.
 To qualify as independent, branches must:

-- Have their own constitution and financial accounts
+- Have their governing document and financial accounts

 - Be fully responsible for their own finances